 While the addition of unnecessary business lingo should be discouraged, there is some that can’t be escaped.
 Acronyms like KPI, CPA, and others, all have their place.
 In this post, we look at the CAC and CLV metrics and how they can aid in business growth.

 In layman’s terms, this is the amount of money you spent to acquire a customer.
 You can get to this number by taking the amount you spent on marketing and advertising, then dividing it by the number of customers acquired during that same period.
 It should give you a cost of X per customer.

 Also called CLVT, LCV, or LTV marketing, this metric measures a customer’s value to a company over a set period of time.
 Though it sounds easy enough, there are sophisticated prediction models that could confuse a lot of people.
 Have a look at this generic calculation from Gupta et al., 2006:

 This extended metric is enough to make one shiver, and exhausting just to look at.
 It can also make the average, hard-working entrepreneur feel inadequate.
 If you are able to outsource this specific calculating exercise, then that’s fantastic!
 Failing that, there are simpler ways to get to an applicable solution.

 Here is the simple version of CLV.
 Without over-simplifying it, take the average annual customer profit and multiply that figure by the average duration of customer retention.
 Granted, getting to those two averages takes a bit of effort, but it is not too complex.
 That said, this calculation will give you a new insight to your business, and also to your customer.

-The most important aspect of CLV, is that it forces companies to shift their focus from quarterly profits to a long-term business relationship with their customers.
+The importance of Customer Lifetime Value is that it forces companies to shift their focus from quarterly profits to a long-term business relationship with their customers.

 Benefits of CAC and CLV